Product and coproduct in string topology: Application to spheres and projective spaces

 for $L$ the minimal period of geodesics.
-A circle is \textit{great} if the plane goes through the origin in $\mathbb{R}^{n+1}$ (resp.~$\mathbb{R}^{q+1}$ ).
-The simple closed geodesics on $M$ are precisely the (optimally parameterized) great circles (see \cite{Hin10} for the case of projective spaces); they constitute a Morse-Bott nondegenerate submanifold for the energy function on $\Lambda$ \cite{Ziller,Morse}.
+The simple closed geodesics on $M$ are a submanifold $\Si\subset \Theta$, and they constitute a Morse-Bott nondegenerate submanifold for the energy function on $\Lambda$ \cite{Ziller,Morse}.
 Each circle is simple or trivial and has length $\leq L $, so it is enough to show that $H_{\ast }(\Lambda ^{\leq L })$ is supported on $\Theta$.
-Because $\Theta$ is an embedded submanifold, lying below level $L $ except along the critical submanifold of great circles, and of dimension equal to the sum of the index ($n-1$, resp.~$q-1$) and the dimension of the space of great circles ($2n-1$ , resp.~$2q-1$), we have an isomorphism, for any coefficients,
+Because $\Theta$ is an embedded submanifold, lying below level $L $ except along the critical submanifold of great circles, and of dimension equal to the sum of the index ($n-1$ for the spheres, resp.~$q-1$ for the projective spaces, see \cite[p11]{Ziller}) and the dimension of the space $\Si$ of simple closed geodesics, we have an isomorphism, for any coefficients,